rpeszek/my-blogs/posts/2022-10-20-empirical-programming.md

 It may be obvious to some of you, but it was not obvious to me: programming is largely an empirical process.
 I will argue that the pragmatic empirical mindset is also dominant.

 What the others mean, how they reason, or what is important to them are the contexts in human communication.
 Communication without the basis of common interest is hard.
 Good communication requires an effort of understanding these contexts (we call it finding a common language).
-IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology to analyze some of the current discourse (especially about FP).
+IMO, _empirical, deductive, pragmatist,_ and _theorist_ are a good terminology choice to analyze some of the current discourse (especially about FP).
 In this post I will present my observations about the empirical and deductive mindsets.
 You may disagree with me, please let me know if you do.
 The point is to get these contexts right, or at least to have all of us think about them a little.

 Fairness and lack of bias are rare but beautiful if encountered in human interactions.
 In my current work I mostly use Haskell and I have been interested in functional programming for a long time, I am a mathematician who became a software developer (27 years ago, but these things stay with you).
 Thus, this post is likely to have some unintended bias.
 Also, these are my opinions, not an attempt at a scientifically sound reasoning.